oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

 # `Platform Designer` Sample

-This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the Intel® Quartus® Prime Pro software suite.
+This example design shows how to use an FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler with the Intel® Quartus® Prime Pro Edition software suite.

 | Optimized for                     | Description
 |:---                               |:---
 | OS                                | Linux* Ubuntu* 18.04/20.04 <br> RHEL*/CentOS* 8 <br> SUSE* 15 <br> Windows* 10
-| Hardware                          | This process applies to any Intel® FPGA that is supported by the oneAPI compiler, but the sample Intel® Quartus® Prime Pro Edition project targets the [Intel® Arria 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/arria/10-sx.html)
+| Hardware                          | This process applies to any Intel® FPGA that is supported by the DPC++/C++ compiler, but the sample Intel® Quartus® Prime Pro Edition project targets the [Intel® Arria® 10 SX SoC Development Kit](https://www.intel.com/content/www/us/en/products/details/fpga/development-kits/arria/10-sx.html)
-| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Intel® Quartus® Prime Pro Edition 22.3 or later <br> [oneAPI 2023.0 only] Python 3.8.10 or later **OR** <br> [oneAPI 2023.0 only] Python 2.7.13 or later
+| Software                          | Intel® oneAPI DPC++/C++ Compiler <br> Intel® Quartus® Prime Pro Edition Version 22.3 or later
-| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel to an Intel® Quartus® Prime Pro Edition project
+| What you will learn               | How to integrate an RTL IP generated from a SYCL kernel with an Intel® Quartus® Prime Pro Edition project
 | Time to complete                  | 1 hour

 > **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for emulation, generating reports and generating RTL, there are extra software requirements for the simulation flow and FPGA compiles.